Luckystork/everythingaboutevadus/evadus_master_doc.md

 ---

 ## 3. REMOTE SCREENSHARE HUB (STEALTH ASSISTANCE)
 Designed to provide a secure, proctor-invisible portal for remote helpers.
+Accessed globally via the **Broadcast Icon** in the Command Hub.
-* **Architecture:** A standalone stealth-wrapped window built directly into the Zap kernel.
+* **Architecture:** A standalone stealth-wrapped pop-up window built directly into the Zap kernel.
 * **UI Elements:**
   * **ID Field:** Displays the user's secure connection ID.
   * **Password Field:** Displays a temporary, session-based passcode.